castiron/how-tos/october/modules.md

 #### [october/cms](https://github.com/octoberrain/cms)

 The CMS module is what converts the work you've done in the backend interface into something the end-user will see.
 This means rendering pages, components, themes, etc.

+---

+#### So how are modules included?
+Registered?

+The magic is in Laravel's service providers.
+Reading the Laravel documentation you'll find that providers are registered in the `/config/app.php` file.
+This file is still used the same way in October except October defers to the `/modules/system/providers.php` file to list its desired providers.
+The one provider it _does_ leave as configurable in the `app.php` file is the system module's service provider.
+But what about the backend, CMS, or other added modules?
+How are they registered?
+Well, the System module's service provider loads the other modules manually.
+I suspect this is to tightly control what's loaded and when.
+The system's service provider uses the  `cms.loadModules` configuration to figure out which modules to load, this is set in the `/config/cms.php` file.
+So to be loaded then, a module must:

+* be in the modules directory (usually `/modules`),
+* must be added to the `cms.loadModules` configuration,
+* and contain a service provider at the root of the module (i.e. `/modules/mymodule/ServiceProvider.php`).

+#### Why use a module rather than a plugin?

+Modules allow you to effect the fundamentals of October while plugins are more specifically to add features to the web app itself.
+For example, you might want to have a PageManager class somewhere and use that to list the navigation on every page.
+This sounds like you'd need both a module for the PageManager and a plugin for the component that lists the pages navigation.
+Having the PageManager in a module allows you to work more easily with the October framework.